rhdtownsend/msg/docs/source/user-guide/spectral-abscissa.rst

    \Delta E_{\rm a,b} =
    \Delta A \, \Delta t \, \int_{\lambda_{\rm a}}^{\lambda_{\rm b}} F_{\lambda} \,{\rm d}\lambda.

+Suppose we measure this spectrum, by placing a suitable device in situ at the

 When we measure a spectrum, we may imagine we're determining :math:`F_{\lambda}` --- but that's only true in a fuzzy sense.
 In fact, the detector in a spectrograph (or some related instrument)